 Into that void stepped Texan Randy Dearman.
 If you use braided line today – for frogging or flipping mats or for anything else – then you likely owe the six-time Bassmaster Classic qualifier a tip of the hat.
 His record-setting win in the 1993 Bassmaster Texas Invitational was premised on his then-novel use of “Lynch Line” braided line to extract big bass from the thick cover of Sam Rayburn Reservoir.

 It took a series of fortuitous circumstances for it all to come together.
 While Dearman had guided some on Lake Livingston, just about an hour from Rayburn, he’d never set out specifically to become a full-time bass pro.
 He’d been a rodeo bull rider, but after he “got busted up,” that path became closed off.
 He began fishing B.A.S.S. tournaments in 1980, and at one early tournament, he recalled, he was “in the right place at the right time” and got paired up with Bill Dance, who in turn introduced him to Strike King’s Charles Spence.
-Spence asked him which circuits he was fishing, and offered to pay his entry fees going forward if he’d fish B.A.S.S. consistently.
+Spence asked him which circuits he was fishing and offered to pay his entry fees going forward if he’d fish B.A.S.S. consistently.
 “I just loved going out and chasing fish,” Dearman said.
 “But he pushed me to compete.”

 Dearman’s early years at B.A.S.S. were marked by periods of success – he earned three Classic berths in the 1980s – but he couldn’t get over the hump to win a Bassmaster tournament.
-The closest he came was on his home waters of Lake Livingston in March of 1989, when Texas transplant Gary Klein overtook him on Day Three to win by a little over a pound.
+The closest he came was on his home waters of Lake Livingston in March of 1989, when Texas transplant Gary Klein overtook him on Day 3 to win by a little more than a pound.
 Prior to 1993, though, Dearman stumbled onto another bit of good luck that helped him earn his first win.

 “I went down to the coast and fished with Terry Oldham,” he said, referring to a fellow Texas angler and tackle manufacturer.
 “He had some sort of braid on a spinning rod.
 It was competition kite string, really.
 He got it from guys who were shooting carp and gar and rough fish with it.
 I fished one other tournament before Rayburn.
 When we got there, the water was high up in the bushes.
 Everything was set up great.”